knative/docs/serving/samples/helloworld-rust/README.md

     }
     ```

-1. In your project directory, create a file named `Dockerfile`.
+1. In your project directory, create a file named `Dockerfile` and copy the code
+   block below into it.

     ```docker
     FROM rust:1.27.0